aheadley/OWTravelersSong/README.md

 proficiency, which you can get by being a bard.
 If you want your less musically inclined friends to be able to join you, I recommend this mod: https://www.nexusmods.com/baldursgate3/mods/2759

+The mod works in online multiplayer if all players have it.
+I do not know if it works if only one or some do.

 ## Uninstallation

 Delete the `*.wem` files added by this mod from